Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Results and Analysis

-In Figure~\ref{subfig:val-mean}, the Pass@1 on the validation data of all the baseline methods get stagnated after 100 training steps with no further improvement.
-LTE (especially with entropy loss), however, continues to increase the validation score and converges to a higher level.
-In Figure~\ref{subfig:val-pass}, the Pass@4 scores of the baseline methods even shrink after 100 steps as the policy becomes over-certain.
-On the contrary, LTE keeps breaking through the upperbound and achieving higher Pass@4.
+In Figure~\ref{subfig:val-mean}, the Pass@1 on the validation data of GRPO and GRPO$_\text{Extra}$ get stagnated after 100 training steps with no further improvement.
+LTE and LTE$\dag$, however, continue to increase the validation score and converge to a higher level.
+In Figure~\ref{subfig:val-pass}, the Pass@4 scores of the two baselines even slightly shrink after 300 steps as the policy becomes over-certain.
+On the contrary, LTE and LTE$\dag$ keep unlocking the upper bound and achieving higher Pass@4.
 This further validates LTE's advantage in both exploitation and exploration.

-As shown in Figure~\ref{subfig:entropy}, although all the methods suffer from a trend of entropy collapse due to explicit entropy control, the entropy of LTE (especially with entropy loss) remains relatively high throughout the long tail (compared with the nearly zero entropy of other baselines), indicating that it helps the LLM keep a certain level of uncertainty and exploration.
+As shown in Figure~\ref{subfig:entropy}, although all the three methods suffer from a trend of entropy collapse due to lack of explicit entropy control, the entropy of LTE remains relatively high throughout the long tail after 100 steps, indicating that it helps the LM keep a certain level of uncertainty and exploration.

-From the perspective of response length presented in Figure~\ref{subfig:length}, we observe a more noticeable trend.
-While the baselines exhibit a slow increase in length and get stuck after about 250 steps, LTE drastically raises the response length of the LLM during the second half of training.
-This demonstrates that LTE implicitly encourages test-time deep thinking~\cite{r1} and drives the LLM to spend more tokens on exploration, thus shaping a much more explorative policy.
+From the perspective of response length presented in Figure~\ref{subfig:length}, we observe a noticeable trend.
+While GRPO and GRPO$_\text{Extra}$ exhibit a slow increase, LTE and LTE$\dag$, especially the latter, raise the LM's response length more significantly.
+This demonstrates that LTE implicitly encourages test-time deep thinking~\cite{r1} and drives the LM to spend more tokens on exploration, thus shaping a much more explorative policy.

-The above observations confirms that, while mitigating the surface-level problem of exploration stagnation, LTE also effectively elicits the internal exploration capability in LLMs while keeping an outstanding level of exploitation.
+The above analysis confirms that LTE effectively elicits the internal exploration capability in LMs while keeping an excellent level of exploitation.